Brushes & Daubers

 I use finger daubers with my distress oxide inks

-Overall, finger daubers are a handy tool that can be used in a variety of ways to add color, dimension, and texture to your crafting projects.
+Overall, finger daubers are a handy tool that can be used in a variety of ways to add colour, dimension, and texture to your crafting projects.

 Have fun crafting!